 Expedition is the word — your crew adapt your itinerary according to the elements, sometimes changing the plan at short notice if there are reports of, say, whale sightings nearby.
 You might hike or even bivouac on the ice, explore ice floes by Zodiac boat, kayak among seal colonies, and observe penguins at close quarters.

 Throughout it all, you’re guided by experienced leaders and experts in their field: one might be an authority on Shackleton, another on glaciology, another on polar conservation.

 And, it’s all closer than you might think — several of our preferred vessels are currently offering good deals depending on when you’re able to travel.

 Our take: Think outside the (sweat)box – plan an inspiring trip to help you get more active

 Keeping fit outdoors is a way of life in Australia.
 With year-round sunshine, warm waters, and roomy stretches of sand (often) on your doorstep, it’s the ideal place to forget about more conventional forms of exercise, and embrace the life aquatic.

 On this trip to Western Australia, you’ll have the chance to swim, kayak, and dive on the Ningaloo Reef, one of the world’s finest marine ecosystems.
-The main draw are whale sharks, huge filter feeders that you can observe while snorkeling close by.
+The main draw are whale sharks, huge filter feeders that you can observe while snorkelling close by.

 For a slice of Australian beach culture, head to one of the many great spots outside Perth.
 I suggest Cottesloe Beach, for swimming in calm seas, and Scarborough Beach, for surfing.